 Ketoacidosis refers to diabetic ketoacidosis (DKA) and is a complication of type 1 diabetes mellitus.
 It’s a life-threatening condition resulting from dangerously high levels of ketones and blood sugar.
 This combination makes your blood too acidic, which can change the normal functioning of internal organs like your liver and kidneys.
-If you don’t get prompt treatment for it, you could go into a coma or die.
+It’s critical that you get prompt treatment.

-Ketosis is a mild form of ketoacidosis, and it’s not necessarily harmful.
-You can be in ketosis if you’re on a low-carbohydrate diet or fasting, or if you have consumed too much alcohol.
+You can be in ketosis if you’re on a low-carbohydrate diet or fasting, or if you’ve consumed too much alcohol.
 If you have ketosis, you have a higher than usual level of ketones in your blood or urine, but not high enough to cause acidosis.
 Ketones are a chemical your body produces when it burns stored fat.

 People under the age of 30 make up 36 percent of DKA cases.
-Twenty-seven percent of people with DKA are between the age of 30 and 50, 23 percent are between the age of 51 and 70, and 14 percent are over the age of 70.
+Twenty-seven percent of people with DKA are between the ages of 30 and 50, 23 percent are between the ages of 51 and 70, and 14 percent are over the age of 70.